-Eyes, vision: A bird’s two eyes fit very tightly within its sockets, which restricts their ability to move up and down and back and forth as humans can do.
-Consequently, if a bird wants to look at something, say, to its right, it can’t just shift its eyes that way; it must turn its head.
+Eyes, vision: A bird’s two eyes fit very tightly within its sockets, which restricts their ability to move up and down and back and forth as a human’s can do.
+Consequently, if it wants to look at something, say, to its right, it can’t just shift its eyes that way; it must turn its head.
 The placement of eyes varies, depending on the species.
 For instance, some birds have eyes located more toward the sides, while birds of prey which need binocular vision for judging distance, have eyes situated in front.

 Birds have excellent vision, as you would expect–an eagle, for instance, reportedly can see food on the ground from a mile high!
-Birds have color vision, some into the ultraviolet range, except for owls and other nocturnal birds–their color range is limited because hunting in the dark doesn’t require the need for many colors.
+Birds have color vision, some into the ultraviolet range.
+Nocturnal birds, such as owls, however, have more limited color vision, because it isn’t needed for hunting in the dark.

 Ears, hearing: The Great-horned Owl and some others have tufts of feathers that give the impression of ears, but birds don’t actually have visible ears.
-Instead, there are tubes in each side of the head, slightly behind and below the eyes, which lead to internal structures much like that of a human’s.
-These ear holes are hidden behind tiny feathers called auriculars that are designed to cut down on wind noise while allowing sound waves to pass through.
-Some diving birds have especially strong auriculars to protect their inner ears from water pressure.
+Instead, there’s a tube in each side of the head, slightly behind and below the eyes, which leads to internal structures much like that of a human’s.
+These ear holes are hidden behind tiny feathers designed to cut down on wind noise while allowing sound waves to pass through.
+Some diving birds have especially strong feathers to protect their inner ears from water pressure.

 Although birds lack visible ears, that doesn’t mean they don’t have acute hearing–a Barn Owl can hear a rodent rustling about from half a mile away!
 Birds hear in the 20 Hz to 20 kHz range, similar to ours.
 See an ear hole

 Smell: Birds have two nostrils, called nares (NARE-eez; singular: naris), located at the base of the top bill.
 Nares are used for breathing and smelling.
-Until recently, it was thought most birds couldn’t smell very well.
-But, a 2007 study showed that many if not most birds have a well-developed sense of smell.
+It was long thought that most birds couldn’t smell very well, but a 2007 study showed that many if not most birds have a well-developed sense of smell.
 They use it to help navigate, find food, and identify individual birds.

-A bird’s feathers, or plumage (PLOO-mij), might be for showing off, or not.
-Some species sport bright colors and exquisie patterns.
-Others, such as House Sparrows have muted tones.
+Some species sport bright feather colors and exquisite patterns.
+Others, such as House Sparrows, have muted tones.
 Often, bright coloration is seasonal.
 The male American Goldfinch transforms in the spring from dull into a striking bright-yellow-and-black and the Northern Cardinal male changes from dull to brilliant-red.

 The colors of feathers are produced in two ways.
 One is from color-producing chemicals in the feathers, called pigments.
 The other is structural elements, such as barbules and air bubbles that cause colors to react with one another and refract (bend) light waves, like a prism.
 This results in iridescence.
 The dazzling throats of some male hummingbirds are examples.